ChinessKavin/Marketing-Funnel-Diagnostics-AB-Testing-Campaign-Performance-Analysis/README.md

 # Marketing Funnel Diagnostics: Campaign Performance & A/B Testing Analysis

-An end-to-end analysis of a multi-channel marketing dataset — evaluating campaign performance, diagnosing a real conversion-rate drop, quantifying its business impact, and using A/B testing to guide optimization decisions.
+An end-to-end analysis of a multi-channel marketing dataset, evaluating campaign performance, diagnosing a real conversion-rate drop, quantifying its business impact, and using A/B testing to guide optimization decisions.

 ---